roosbot/Bootcamp-Assignments/module-2/M2-project/README.md

 ## Project Description
 This project is about the Customer Lifetime Value (CLV) of the customers of the webshop Yermana.

-CLV is the expected profit that is generated from a customer in a lifetime.
-It used to measure the performance of returning customers.
+CLV is used to measure the performance of returning customers.
+CLV is the expected profit that is generated from a customer over the course of a business relationship.
+The longer a customer purchases from a company, the greater the customer lifetime value becomes.

+Why?
 That information can be used to segment customers into profitable and less profitable customers.
 Based on this segmentation, the allocation of marketing resources or investment in customer retention can be altered.
 This will help a business to grow profitably in the long-term.

 CLV = Lifetime * Purchase Frequency * AOV * Profit Margin